 We are able to measure aspects of this.
 For example, we use statutory assessments and the progress children make to measure the impact of our English and mathematics curriculum.
 We also measure the progress children make in other subjects, using our own tracking system.

-Other aspects of our curriculum it is almost impossible to ‘measure with number’.
+For other aspects of our curriculum it is almost impossible to ‘measure with number’.
 The feedback from children, from parents and our own observations, show that children value the experiences we give them and that they help the children to learn and to grow in confidence, maturity and independence.
 For instance, our thorough RHSE curriculum enables our children to be ready for their next stage of life through understanding what it means to be a good citizen.

 We keep the implementation and impact of our curriculum under constant review.
 We do this through our ongoing monitoring and evaluation work.
 The outcomes of this are used by us to adjust our curriculum.

 Since September 2014, schools within England have had a duty to promote British Values which we incorporate as an important aspect of our curriculum.
 The Department For Education (DFE), define them as: